-Approximately 51% of our fixed rate indebtedness was denominated in the euro, with the remainder denominated in the U.S. dollar.
-All of the outstanding variable rate borrowings were denominated in the U.S. dollar.
+Approximately 2% of our outstanding variable rate debt was denominated in the euro, all of the outstanding variable rate borrowings were denominated in the U.S. dollar.

 Currency Exchange Rates.
 We are exposed to market risk arising from changes in currency exchange rates as a result of manufacturing and selling our products worldwide.
-Our earnings are primarily affected by fluctuations in the value of the U.S. dollar relative to the euro, the Canadian dollar, the Norwegian krone and the United Kingdom pound sterling.
+Earnings are primarily affected by fluctuations in the value of the U.S. dollar relative to the euro, the Canadian dollar, the Norwegian krone and the United Kingdom pound sterling.

-As described above, at December 31, 2011, we had the equivalent of \$360.6 million of outstanding euro-denominated indebtedness (at December 31, 2010 - the equivalent of \$532.8 million of euro-denominated indebtedness).
-The potential increase in the U.S. dollar equivalent of the principal amount outstanding resulting from a hypothetical 10% adverse change in exchange rates at such date would be approximately \$53.3 million and \$36.1 million at December 31, 2010 and 2011, respectively.
+As described above, at December 31, 2012, we had the equivalent of \$13.2 million of outstanding euro-denominated indebtedness.
+The potential increase in the U.S. dollar equivalent of the principal amount outstanding resulting from a hypothetical 10% adverse change in exchange rates at such date would be approximately \$1.3 million.